 Current Master of Public Administration (MPA) and Master of Criminal Justice (MCJ) students may take these courses and earn the certificate in addition to the MPA or MCJ as part of their degree plan.
 Students who complete the certificate only may apply these courses to the MPA or MCJ degree if admitted.
 However, only courses taken within six years prior to the semester of graduation may be applied to the degree.

 New students interested in pursuing a graduate certificate must complete the online graduate application, select their intended certificate and pay the required $60 application fee.
 An official transcript, showing the undergraduate degree conferred, should be sent to UCCS Admissions, 1420 Austin Bluffs Pkwy, Colorado Springs, CO 80918, or electronically to firstname.lastname@example.org.

 Gainful Employment Disclosures:

-The U.S. Department of Education requires us to provide information about each of our certificates.
+The U.S. Department of Education requires we provide information about each of our certificates.
 Read Disclosure on Graduate Certificate in Nonprofit Management.